Do you feel like your always giving but don't get much back?

 You may have a family member that is struggling with addiction.
 Friends and family don't always give the best advice.
 Being so reliable is exhausting.
 You don't have any time for yourself but you can't justify taking any either.
 Underneath, you secretly feel lonely and even resentful.

-You can get out of the addictive cycle and practice coping skills to heal yourself.
-Find out if the best way to help your loved one is to take care of yourself in an unmanageable situation.
+Find out if the best way to help is to take care of yourself in an unmanageable situation.
 Getting the right support in a safe environment makes a difference.
 You don't have to suffer alone.

 How I can help

-Learning how to detach from the addict/alcoholic is the first step.
-Redirecting the focus from their behavior to yours is important so that you can get back your energy.
+Learning how to detach from what is your responsibility and what isn't is the first step.
+Redirecting the focus back to you is important in getting your energy back.

 You may feel emotionally and physically drained by all the chaos.
-Getting you back on track is where the work starts.
 Practicing good self-care, setting boundaries and saying no are all important for you as well as for your children.